Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Expungement removes the conviction from the individual’s criminal record, and an applicant with an expunged record is not legally required to report it.

-People are eligible to apply for an expungement if they have been convicted of misdemeanors or felonies and have successfully completed probation and did not serve time in state prison.
+People are eligible to apply for an expungement if they have been convicted of misdemeanors or felonies, have completed probation, and have not served time in state prison.

 It is also available to those who did serve time in prison but would have otherwise been sentenced to serve time in jail if they had committed the offense after realignment under 2014 Cal.
 Proposition 47.